-Intel’s Core i7 is tempting, but you probably only need a Core i5
+Yes — Core i7 is faster than Core i5.
+But what’s the real difference?

 Mobile processors are a slightly different story.
 Where desktop Core i5s never feature hyper-threading, some mobile versions do, allowing mobile dual-core i5 processors to handle four threads at once.

 The Core i5 processors found in laptops come in two configurations: Dual-core with hyper-threading, and quad-core without.
 The difference between these two types of mobile Core i5s usually comes down to clock speed — quads are generally a little quicker.
 Similarly, mobile Core i7s are found in two flavors, dual-core and quad-core, but both feature hyper-threading.

-So what’s the difference between a mobile dual-core i7 and a mobile dual-core i5 if they both feature hyper-threading?
+8th-generation mobile chips, somewhat confusingly termed Kaby Lake R (rather than the Coffee Lake designation of the desktop chips) feature four cores for both Core i5 and i7 chips.
+They did not see the increase in core counts that their desktop counterparts benefited from.
+There are also no dual-core options as of yet.

+Regardless of the name though, they’re still pretty great, as our Dell XPS 13 review discovered.

+What’s the difference between Core i5 and i7 CPUs that have the same core and thread counts?
 Well, mobile Core i7s feature larger cache sizes, and they’re usually a little quicker when it comes to clock speed.

 Quad-cores sometimes have lower clock speeds than dual-core chips.
 This is most common in mobile chips that must squeeze into a tight power envelope.
 What does this mean?
-A dual-core with a high clock speed will beat a quad-core with a low clock speed in applications that don’t use many cores; however, the quad-core will be quicker in applications that do.
+A dual-core with a high clock speed will beat a quad-core with a low clock speed in applications that don’t use many cores; the quad-core will be quicker in applications that do and will be better at multitasking.
 If the quad has more cores and a higher clock, it will always be quicker.

 Should you buy a Core i5 or a Core i7?

 So, which processor should you invest in?
-That depends on your needs, but for most people a Core i5 is going to be the most sensible choice.
+That depends on your needs, but for most people a Core i5 is going to be the most sensible choice — especially since the latest-generation i5s are comparable to the previous one’s i7s.

 While there are a lot of factors in determining overall system performance, most of the time, a Core i5 processor won’t end up bottlenecking your day-to-day performance.
-Most people, including gamers, will find a Core i5 quad-core perfectly adequate.
+Most people, including gamers, will find a Core i5 quad-core (or hexacore) perfectly adequate.

 A Core i7 makes sense only for users who don’t mind paying a premium for more power, or users who often run extremely demanding software.
-For example, shaving a few seconds off every minute of encoding 1080p video adds up, if you regularly encode projects that are a couple hours long.
+For example, shaving a few seconds off every minute of encoding 1080p video adds up, if you regularly encode projects that are a couple of hours long.

 While nice to have, the performance impact of hyper-threading is very dependent on software.
 Only applications specifically designed to take advantage of multiple threads will see a performance increase.
 The feature is most useful to people who run productivity applications.